Tag Archives: songs

 The Snowman Storybook or The Snowman by Raymond Briggs.
 These are the same story, but the Snowman is wordless – you tell the story in your own words.
 Beautiful illustrations.
 Story of a snowman who comes to life.
 Note: This book has a sad ending.
 (I think that’s OK – helps to build emotional literacy.
 But some parents prefer to avoid.)

 Red Sled or Red Hat by Judge or The Mitten by Jan Brett.
 All three are stories of woodland creatures getting into mischief with children’s belongings.
+On the long side for toddlers, so save for when they’re feeling calm and patient.

 The Snowy Day by Ezra Keats.
 A little boy in the city enjoys a snowy day.
 This book, published in 1963, was noteworthy for being one of the first picture books to feature an African-American child.
 Note: this combines really nicely with the “tracks in the snow” activity above, where you can show how the doll tracks or the track from the stick is like what was shown in the book.